Complete UK Stair Nosing Guide

 Light Reflectance Value (LRV) measures how much light a surface reflects.
 For compliance:

-- The nosing strip must differ from the stair tread by 30+ LRV
+- Nosing must differ from the tread by 30+ LRV

-- This helps partially sighted users identify the edge
+- Helps partially sighted users identify the step edge

-Tip: A dark stair with a light nosing — or vice versa — helps the eye catch the step edge instantly.
+Tip: A dark stair with a light nosing—or vice versa—makes the edge instantly visible.

 Download LRV Stair Nosing Guide (PDF)